Chlordiazepoxide/clidinium (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, trouble urinating, or a history of depression, mental health problems, or drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, eye or vision problems, bleeding problems, trouble urinating, or a history of depression, mental health problems, or drug or alcohol abuse.

 - This medicine may cause the following problems: